LukasJur/Euler_Problem_54/README.md

-# Euler_Problem_54
+# Poker hands
-My solution for Euler problem 54.
+My solution for Euler problem 54 using plain Java 8.
 Tried to focus and readability, although as a result performance suffered a little when compared to some other implementations.

 Original text from: https://projecteuler.net/problem=54

-# Poker hands
-# Problem 54
+## Problem 54

  In the card game poker, a hand consists of five cards and are ranked, from lowest to highest, in the following way: